 If you are wondering, ‘will my baby look like me when using donor eggs?’ the answer is the same for women who conceive naturally, and that is that nobody knows.
 Every egg and every sperm carries genetic material from the entire gene pool, including parents, grandparents, aunts, uncles, and so on.
 Even after the baby is born, the manifestation of genetics is a process that lasts throughout an entire lifetime.

 Although a donor egg recipient mother does not contribute maternal genes to the baby, she still has a profound influence on how the baby’s genes will perform throughout the individual’s entire life.
+We were fortunate enough to have donor egg mama and industry advocate Victoria Nino share her experience with the question, "will my donor egg baby look like me?"

 Intuitively, we can easily wrap our heads around the idea that many aspects of a child are influenced by the way they are raised.
 We realize that the child develops traits and behaviors from the parents who are raising him or her.
 However, when we translate this concept to a fetus inside the womb, it becomes a bit more nuanced.
 Does the environment make that much of a difference?
-Aren’t the babies simply a genetic result of the biological parents?
+Aren’t the babies simply a genetic result of the genetic parents?

 Well, there are scientific revelations that explain the epigenetic effect in molecules known as MicroRNAs that are secreted in the mother’s womb.
 These MicroRNAs act as a communication system between the mother and the growing fetus, and are responsible for fine-tuning the activity levels of genes during development and throughout life.
 So, epigenetics uses actual biological and chemical signals to regulate how much functional activity a gene will be putting out.